AUCompBio-Fall24/SimpleRGraphs/README.md

 ## BIOL 5800/6800 Students

-Once complete, this assignment should address the **following learning objectives**:
+Once complete, this tutorial should address the **following learning objectives**:

 -   Learn to create different graphs using basic R functions